Summary and Details¶

 Logs are kept.

-Currently, two YML templates are to choose from.
+Currently, three templates are to choose from.
 They can be used as-is.

 - Package Name (derived stats can be saved only if this is added already)